Growing Grapes: Get Epic Amounts Of Fruit From The Vine

 Examples: Black Spanish, Bluebell, Concord, Fredonia, Ives, Lomanto, Niabell, Roger’s Red, Rubired, Sunbelt

-If you’re looking for something that can be stored as a juice or a preserve, there’s cultivars for that as well.
-While there’s many varieties that lend themselves to these purposes (even the wine grapes can make delicious jellies with a hint of winelike flavor), these are notable choices.
+If you’re looking for something that can be stored as a juice or a preserve, there are cultivars for that as well.
+While there are many varieties that lend themselves to these purposes (even a wine grape can make delicious jellies with a hint of winelike flavor), these are notable choices.

 Examples: Thompson’s Seedless, Concord, Black Spanish, Muscat of Alexandria, Tempranillo, Flame Seedless

-There are some grapes, such as Thompson’s Seedless, which are used for making concentrated juice, fresh juice, raisins, table grapes, and even wine.
-There’s about nine different cultivars of Thompson’s now!
+There are some grapes, such as Thompson’s Seedless, which can be used as juice grapes for making concentrated juice, fresh juice, raisins, table grapes, and even wine.
+There are about nine different cultivars of Thompson’s now!
 It’s extremely popular, especially for retail sales.

-Concords are used for juice, but also for jams, jellies, wine, and in canned grapes such as those in fruit salad.
-Black Spanish can be made into wines, juices, or eaten fresh.
-And there’s many more crossover grapes as well, including a number of popular wine grapes such as Tempranillo.
+Concords are used for juice but also for jams, jellies, wine, and in canned grapes such as those in a fruit salad.
+Black Spanish can be made into wines and juices or eaten fresh.
+And there are many more crossover grapes as well, including many popular wine grape varieties such as Tempranillo.

-If you’re an amateur to grape growing, it’s likely you’ll want to opt for a grape that has a wide variety of uses like Thompson’s seedless or Concords.
+If you’re an amateur to grape growing, you’ll likely want to opt for a grape with a wide variety of uses, like Thompson’s seedless grapes or Concords.
 Flame seedless is another popular grape and raisin choice for novices.

-Let’s go over some of the early stages of grape growing.
+Let’s go over some of the early stages of growing grapes.
 This process takes a lot of preparation in advance, so you may want to start planning and preparing in the fall months for spring planting!